jennynz/give-me-a-deploy/README.md

 This repository contains all the files for Give-Me-A-Deploy, a summer internship project at Orion Health as part of the Orion Continunous Delivery team.
 Give-Me-A-Deploy is a web-based GUI configurator for virtual machines (VM) which generates executable source code that spins up custom VMs provisioned with Orion Health products.
 It aims to make VMs faster and easier for testers and developers at Orion Health, as they provide clean and consistent environments.
 It uses the Vagrant command line VM manager to package images into lightweight, mobile files, and the Puppet automation tool to install selected Orion Health products.
 It uses the same Puppet modules that are used in production, to ensure consistency between the development and production environments.

-## Files
+## Folders

-* *`html/`* The entire client-side web app.
-To get started locally, simply clone this repository and open **html/index.html**.
+* `html/` The entire client-side web app. **To get started locally, or to just have a look around the app, simply clone this repository and open [html/index.html](html/index.html)**.
 Prerequisites are outlined in the section below.
 * `docs/` Extra documentation including [more information for developer](docs/developer_documentation.md), the [lightning talk](docs/lightningTalk.md) that I gave at the end of my internship, and the [intern project description](docs/intern_project_description.md).
 * `localhost` A simple test that uses Puppet, Vagrant and Bamboo to automatically set up a local NGINX server hosting Give-Me-A-Deploy.
 * `hpcloud/` A trial for automatically spinning up an HP Cloud instance using Bamboo, using an NGINX server hosting Give-Me-A-Deploy as a simple test case for provisioning rather than a full Orion Health product.